Michigan car insurance laws

 Although Michigan drivers are only required to carry liability, PIP, and PPI coverage types, many drivers choose to purchase optional coverage.
 Buying optional coverages will increase your car insurance premium, but you will get more protection.
 Here are some of the most common add-on coverages available to drivers in Michigan:

-• Collision insurance: Collision insurance pays to repair your vehicle’s damages after a covered accident.
+- Collision insurance: Collision insurance pays to repair your vehicle’s damages after a covered at-fault accident with another vehicle or a stationary object like a light pole.
+It also covers rollover accidents and pothole damage.
 Collision insurance does not pay to repair another driver’s car if you cause an accident.
 A collision deductible applies in a claim situation.

-• Comprehensive insurance: Comprehensive insurance pays to repair your vehicle’s damages after non-accident incidents, like floods and falling objects.
-This coverage also pays for vehicle theft.
+- Comprehensive insurance: Comprehensive insurance pays to repair your vehicle’s damages after non-accident incidents, like floods and falling objects.
+This coverage also pays for vehicle theft, vandalism, fire and cracked windshields.
 Comprehensive insurance also has a claim deductible.

-• Residual Bodily Injury Liability: If you are involved in an accident that causes serious injury to someone else, residual bodily injury liability (BI) offers protection to cover medical expenses that result from the accident.
+- Residual Bodily Injury Liability: If you are involved in an accident that causes serious injury to someone else and has a lasting impact after the initial healing, residual bodily injury liability (RBI) offers protection to cover medical expenses that result from the accident.

 Frequently asked questions

-• In Michigan, the average full coverage car insurance premium costs $3,336 per year.
-Minimum coverage in the state typically costs $1,190 per year.
-By comparison, the United States average premium is $2,542 per year for full coverage and $740 per year for minimum coverage.
-For a variety of reasons, including the state’s insurance laws, Michigan is one of the most expensive states for car insurance on average.
+In Michigan, the average full coverage car insurance premium costs $2,887 per year (as of July 2024).
+Minimum coverage in the state typically costs $872 per year.
+By comparison, the United States average premium is $2,278 per year for full coverage and $621 per year for minimum coverage.